 With approximately 35,000 people under guardianship in Minnesota, the stakes are high.
-These individuals are relying on the legislature to safeguard their interests, and blanket immunity fails to provide adequate protection.
-It's imperative to support HF3483/SF3438 and address this issue promptly.
+These vulnerable individuals are relying on the legislature to safeguard them from blanket immunity.
+It's imperative to support HF 3483/SF 3438 and address this issue promptly.